learn-co-curriculum/hs-coding-club-html/README.md

 Download the Chrome browser if you don't already have it.

-Chrome has incredibly powerful Developer tools that allow you to see the nuts and bolts of every website.
+Chrome has incredibly powerful Developer Tools that allow you to see the nuts and bolts of every website.
 Basically, we can see and locally edit the HTML and CSS.

 #### Step 2: